dustinpfister/blog_posts/_posts/canvas-curve.md

 So then in this post I will be going over all kinds of methods that have to do with creating an array of points.
 This array of points is then what is drawn to the canvas.
 This is necessary if I want to really get into the math behind canvas curve methods like the canvas arc method, and other such drawing api methods for drawing curves.

 So then in order to use these methods you will need a way to draw these points to a canvas.
-This draw points methd will be all that is used to draw to the canvas in these examples, otherwise everything is just a way to create an array of numbers that are points in a 2d grid system.
+This draw points method will be all that is used to draw to the canvas in these examples, otherwise everything is just a way to create an array of numbers that are points in a 2d grid system.

 ### 1.1 - Have a draw points method to draw curves and lines in general from an array of points

+many canvas frameworks will have a method that will draw an array of points to a canvas.
+If you want to just use native javaScript by itself you might just use a basic method like this.

 ```js
 var drawPoints = function (ctx, points, close) {